Fraunhofer-AISEC/cmc/README.md

 with `<cmc-folder>` as the relative or absolute path to the cloned `cmc` repository and `<metadata-folder>` as an arbitrary folder where metadata and configuration files are stored.

+*For an alternative demo setup with a more complex PKI and policies based on the requirements of the International Data Spaces (IDS), see [IDS Example Setup](./doc/ids-example-setup.md)*

-**As an alternative, you can create and sign the metadata with an arbitrary PKI yourself,** **see [Manual Setup](./doc/manual-setup.md)**
+**For instructions on creating and signing the metadata with an arbitrary PKI yourself,** **see [Manual Setup](./doc/manual-setup.md)**

 ## Run the CMC